Business Incentives for Foreign Investors in Singapore

 Venture debt loan

 The venture debt loan scheme is used for high-growth startups that do not have significant assets that can be used as collateral for bank loans.
-Startups can utilize the funds for growing the business or diversifying their products or services.
+Startups can utilize the funds for growing their business or diversify their products or services.
 The maximum loan available is S$8 million (US$5.9 million) from April 1, 2021, and the repayment period is five years.

 The risk share is set at 50 percent with young companies eligible for a risk share of 70 percent.